GoogolDKhan/Bar-Chart/README.md

 - India's GDP data visualization with a bar chart using D3
 - GDP data is taken from World Bank.
 [Source](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD?locations=IN)
+- Data used range from the year 1960 to 2019

 ## Built With